 Why do you travel?
-Maybe it’s to try new foods, maybe it’s to meet new people.
-Maybe you travel to help others who seem to have less than you or maybe you want to run to new and distant lands (definitely me, all the time, lol).
+To try new foods?
+Meet new people?
+Maybe you travel to help others who seem to have less than you or maybe you want to run to new and distant lands (definitely me, Keelia, all the time).
 Maybe it’s because you can.
 Whatever your reasons, it’s time you traveled Haiti.

 Day 1: You’ll arrive in Port-au-Prince and head to a local hotel.
 We’ll go over trip details, introduce everyone (don’t worry, we won’t make you play those terrible ice breaker games you did in school), and start learning a few Creole phrases.
 Some travelers might be nervous for the following days, some may be ready to go and eager to start the journey, but for both this will be a good night to get your mind and heart in the right place to truly experience what rural Haiti has to offer.

-Day 2: Make sure you eat a good breakfast (this will be provided) because we have a long drive to Thiotte over rough terrain.
+Next Day : Make sure you eat a good breakfast (provided by the guesthouse) because we have a long drive to Thiotte over rough terrain.
 But don’t worry, this is where you can become best friends with the other people on the trip!
 Before we embark, we’ll stop at our roastery and processing center and take a tour.
-You’ll get to learn some history of Haiti (bring something to take notes, there will be quizzes, lol), and you might get to see coffee beans being roasted or sorted or packed into bags, depending on when you come (the more times you come, the more chances you’ll have to see each of these things).
+You’ll get to learn some history of Haiti (bring something to take notes, there will be quizzes), and you might get to see coffee beans being roasted or sorted or packed into bags, depending on when you come (the more times you come, the more chances you’ll have to see each of these things).

 Then we’ll load up in our Toyota Land Cruiser and head off into the mountains!
 We’ll stop at the Pine Forest Saturday Market (who knew Haiti has pine forests??) and get some fruits and vegetables.
 This is one of the largest markets, so your Creole training will come in handy!
 You can practice by bartering for the fruits, or you can let one of our trusted guides do this for you (this is what I did, and it was definitely for the better).
 Though the drive is long and bumpy, the views are breathtaking.
 You’ll want to bring a camera, and don’t worry about losing them out the window on a crazy bump, our guide, Justin Dena, and our intern, Keelia Trively (AKA yours truly) are excellent at taking these types of pictures.
 We’ll get these views captured so you can always remember the beauty of Haiti (and be able to entice your friends to come once you go back home!)
 We will then visit a farmer co-op processing station where you can meet some of our incredibly hardworking farmers and get to see first hand why they do what they do.
 Just for a sneak peek (since you’ve taken some time to read this post) here is one of my favorite quotes from interviewing farmers:

 “I have been farming coffee for many years.
 I learned from my parents, who learned from theirs, and it has been something passed down through many generations.
-I have 3 children and they are all involved in coffee.
-We love the flavor of Haitian coffee, it tastes so different from any other type of coffee.
+I have 3 children, and they are all involved in coffee.
 When you drink a cup of our coffee, you do so much more than just drink coffee.
 You are giving a farmer, like myself, the ability to provide for his children.
 This is all we want as people.” -Chrisnel

-After you fall in love with our farmers (I know I certainly did) and learn some facts about coffee, we’ll go to another local hotel and stay the night.
-After a 4-hour drive and some time to hike, a cold shower and a nice bed are going to be exactly what you’re looking for (and it’s exactly what you’ll get, lol).
-This completes day 2!
+After you fall in love with our farmers and learn how they grow coffee, we’ll go to another local hotel and stay the night.
+After a 4-hour drive and some time to hike, a cold shower and a nice bed are going to be exactly what you’re looking for (and it’s exactly what you’ll get).

 Day 3: Another bright and sunny morning with some more travel (but not as long as day 2).
 We’ll see a demonstration farm where you’ll learn how coffee grows, and how it’s transforming the landscape of Haiti (for those who have been to the Dominican Republic, this is where you’ll really see the difference in the 2 sides of the island).